-The first step is to preheat your oven and grease your loaf pan.
+The first step is to preheat your oven and grease or line your loaf pan with parchment.
 Doing this in advance means you can bake your cake right away once you’re done mixing the batter.
 I bake with this gorgeous non-toxic loaf pan from Caraway because the cake releases like butter from the perfect non-stick sides.

 In a large bowl, whisk together the flour, sugar, baking soda, baking powder, spices, and salt.
 In a separate medium bowl, whisk the eggs, then add in the melted butter, mashed bananas, and pumpkin puree.

 While recipe testing, I found the best pumpkin banana bread to be made with melted butter instead of oil or creamed butter.
 It adds even more flavor and richness and makes the banana pumpkin bread extra tender.
 It also means you don’t have to use a mixer to cream the butter.

 Pour the wet mixture into the dry and fold gently with a spatula to combine.
 I recommend using a rubber spatula for this step, since it’s very important not to overmix your batter.
 This will result in a dense, rubbery cake instead of a moist and tender one.

 Pour the batter into the prepared pan and bake for 50-60 minutes, or until a toothpick comes out clean.
 Cool for 15 minutes on a wire rack before removing from the pan and cooling completely.

 This pumpkin banana bread is my new favorite way to satisfy my fall cravings.
 It’s got a hint of sweet banana flavor and pumpkin spice.
 When you’re stocking up on pumpkin puree this Thanksgiving for pumpkin pie, be sure to grab a few extra cans to make this pumpkin banana bread recipe, too!